-Subject to the Council's Constitution to exercise the powers and duties of the Council in respect of the following matters:-
+Subject to the Council's Constitution to exercise the powers and duties of the Council in respect of the following matters:

 - 1. To review those decisions of the Cabinet that are the subject of the "call-in" procedure and to take such action as may be allowed by that procedure. - 2.
-To review the policies of the Council and the Cabinet and to make appropriate recommendations; that is to say, whether new policies are required, whether existing policies should be amended or discontinued, or what action should be taken to make the policies more effective. - To review the discharge by the Cabinet of any of its functions against current standards and to make appropriate recommendations to ensure that the discharge of those functions meets or exceeds those standards. - To review any decisions or proposed decisions of the Council and, notwithstanding (1) above, of the Cabinet and to make appropriate recommendations, including reconsideration, alternative action, or steps to ensure any recommendation is effectively and properly implemented. - 5.
+To review the policies of the Council and the Cabinet and to make appropriate recommendations; that is to say, whether new policies are required, whether existing policies should be amended or discontinued, or what action should be taken to make the policies more effective. - 3.
+To review the discharge by the Cabinet of any of its functions against current standards and to make appropriate recommendations to ensure that the discharge of those functions meets or exceeds those standards. - To review any decisions or proposed decisions of the Council and, notwithstanding (1) above, of the Cabinet, and to make appropriate recommendations, including reconsideration, alternative action, or steps to ensure any recommendation is effectively and properly implemented. - 5.
 To consider any matter referred to it by the Council or the Cabinet and to make any appropriate recommendations. - 6.
-To oversee and review the Council's audit function. - 7.
-To consider and make appropriate recommendations in respect of the following matters:- - (a) Ombudsman Reports; - (b) Reports of statutory inspections; - (c) Draft policies, plans and strategies which are recommended by the Cabinet or any other Committee for adoption by the Council; - (d) The draft Budget recommended to the Council by the Cabinet; and - (e) Reports of the Audit Commission or its successors.
-External Auditors. - 8.
-To prepare an Annual Work PlanProgramme. - 9.
-To appoint an Ad Hoc Panel to examine, with the aid of the Officers, a subject matter for the purpose of enabling the Officers to report thereon to the Overview and Scrutiny Committee. - 10.
-To consider risk management.
+To consider and make appropriate recommendations in respect of the following matters:- - (a) Ombudsman reports; - (b) reports of statutory inspections; - (c) draft policies, plans and strategies which are recommended by the Cabinet or any other Committee for adoption by the Council; and - (d) the draft Budget recommended to the Council by the Cabinet; - 7.
+To prepare an Annual Work Programme. - 8.
+To appoint an Ad Hoc Panel to examine, with the aid of the officers, a subject matter for the purpose of enabling the officers to report thereon to the Overview and Scrutiny Committee.